-In 1991 I designed and illustrated a Jin Shin Jyutsu poster for Mary Burmeister.
+In 1991 I designed and illustrated a Jin Shin Jyutsu poster (the image above) for Mary Burmeister.
 I also illustrated, designed and revised many of Mary’s Jin Shin Jyutsu text books and other teaching materials and study tools.

 I was fortunate to study with Mary during three 5-day Jin Shin Jyutsu workshops before I created the poster.
 Experiential knowledge of Jin Shin Jyutsu was very important for creating accurate illustrations.